MicrosoftDocs/VBA-Docs/api/PowerPoint.Point.ApplyDataLabels.md

 ## Remarks

-The Type parameter can be one of the following  **XlDataLabelsType** constants:
+The Type parameter can be one of the following  **xlDataLabelsType** constants:

 -  **xlDataLabelsShowLabelAndPercent** ?The percentage of the total, and the category for the point.
 Available only for pie charts and doughnut charts.